Updated January 2021

 Whereas each pack of cigarettes is ready-to- use, when you’re starting to vape, you need to get an e-cig, a charger, a tank and some e-juice.
 The running costs of vaping – mainly buying new coils and e-liquid – are very low, but you need to invest when you first get started.

 So setting yourself a budget is important.
 Nobody can tell you what the right figure is for you, so you’ll have to consider your situation and see how much you can put aside.
-That said, for a pack-a-day smoker in the UK, the £9.60 average price of a pack of cigarettes mean you’ll spend about £67 a week on smoking.
-This is more than enough to get yourself set up with a high-quality e-cigarette.
+That said, for a pack-a-day smoker in the UK, the £11.20 average price of a pack of (kingsize) cigarettes means you’ll spend about £78.40 a week on smoking.
+That’s more than enough to get even a higher end vape kit!

 The most important thing to think about is how much you’ll be vaping.
-If you want to fully make the switch to e-cigarettes, spending a week’s cigarette budget (or a bit more) on getting set up is more than reasonable.
+If you want to fully make the switch to e-cigarettes, spending a few days’ cigarette budget on getting set up is more than reasonable.